ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 #### Using handles

-In this case, the user is able to resize images via dragging square handles displayed in each corner of the image.
+In this case, the user is able to resize images by dragging square handles displayed in each corner of the image.
 Once [image resizing was enabled](#enabling-image-resizing), this option does not require any additional configuration.

 {@snippet features/image-resize}